DanielBachler/csci305-java-lab/README.md

   Rock equals rock -- Tie
 ```

-## Player Class
+## csci305.javalab.Player Class

 Next you will create a series of classes for the Players.
-Begin with a superclass named `Player`.
+Begin with a superclass named `csci305.javalab.Player`.
 This class has one instance variable `name`.
 Create a getter method called `getName()` that returns the variable `name`, which is set via the constructor.
 Also, create a abstract method `play()`.
-Now you are ready to create the concrete Player classes.
+Now you are ready to create the concrete csci305.javalab.Player classes.

 ## Stupid Bot
-Begin with a class named `StupidBot`.
+Begin with a class named `csci305.javalab.StupidBot`.
 For this class, define the `play()` method to return the same move every time (e.g., `Rock, Paper`, etc.).
-Just pick a single move of your choice and have your `StupidBot` play this move each and every time.
+Just pick a single move of your choice and have your `csci305.javalab.StupidBot` play this move each and every time.

 ## Random Bot
-Next, create the class `RandomBot`.
-This Player will randomly pick and return one of the five possible moves from your `moves` list.
+Next, create the class `csci305.javalab.RandomBot`.
+This csci305.javalab.Player will randomly pick and return one of the five possible moves from your `moves` list.

 ## Iterative Bot
-Your next, Player, `IterativeBot`, begins with one move and cycles through all the moves, one by one, repeating the sequence only after having played all five moves.
+Your next, csci305.javalab.Player, `csci305.javalab.IterativeBot`, begins with one move and cycles through all the moves, one by one, repeating the sequence only after having played all five moves.

 ## LastPlay Bot
-Player `LastPlayBot` will always play the move that the opponent played on the previous move.
+csci305.javalab.Player `csci305.javalab.LastPlayBot` will always play the move that the opponent played on the previous move.
 You may implement this feature however you choose, but you will explain in your Lab Report.
-For this Player's first move, you may arbitrarily pick any move.
+For this csci305.javalab.Player's first move, you may arbitrarily pick any move.

-## Human Player
+## csci305.javalab.Human csci305.javalab.Player
-Next, you will define a `Human` class.
-This Player will ask the user to determine the move.
+Next, you will define a `csci305.javalab.Human` class.
+This csci305.javalab.Player will ask the user to determine the move.
 For each turn, the `play()` method will print the options and request input from the user, as in Figure 1.
 Be sure to only accept valid moves from the user.

-### Sample output of a move from the `Human` Player
+### Sample output of a move from the `csci305.javalab.Human` csci305.javalab.Player
 ```
   (1) : Rock
   (2) : Paper